codersawan49/Meta-tag-generater/README.md

 ## 📄 License

-This project is licensed under the **MIT License** – feel free to use, modify, and distribute it.
+This project is licensed under the **LICENSE** – feel free to use, modify, and distribute it.

 ---